 - Provide official transcripts from all colleges/universities previously attended.

 - Provide official high school transcript earned within the last five years.

-- Provide bacterial meningitis documentation to the Admissions/Registrar's Office.
+- Provide bacterial meningitis documentation to the Admissions and Student Records/Registrar's Office.

 3. Select a Program of Study

 You are encouraged to select a Program of Study before you register for classes.
 Students who do not select a program of study will be prevented from receiving an official transcript once a student acquires 45 credit hours.